 What is the significance of sexual violence to the broader Women, Peace and Security Agenda?

 Sexual violence has received more significant attention by the Council in recent years.
-Six of the eight WPS resolutions address sexual violence in conflict specifically (Security Council Resolutions 1820 (2008), 1888 (2009), 1960 (2010) and 2106 (2013), 2122 (2013), and 2242 (2015)).
+Seven of the nine WPS resolutions address sexual violence in conflict specifically (Security Council Resolutions 1820 (2008), 1888 (2009), 1960 (2010) and 2106 (2013), 2122 (2013), 2242 (2015), and 2247 (2019)).
 In 2007, the UN Action Against Sexual Violence in Conflict was established.
 In 2008, UNSCR 1820 (2008) was adopted which pertains directly to sexual violence in conflict.
 Then, in 2009, the role of Special Representative on Sexual Violence in Conflict (SRSG-SViC) was created, meant to lead increased cooperation and coordination between the various parties involved.
 The SRSG-SVoC initially prioritised the following items on its agenda: “ending impunity, empowering women to seek redress and claim their rights, mobilise political leadership, increase recognition of rape as a tactic and consequence of conflict and ensure a coordinated response from the UN system through the inter-agency network UN Action Against Sexual-Violence in Conflict.”
 These priorities, along with national ownership and input from survivors and policy-makers, help the SRSG-SViC lead the discussion on Sexual Violence support and prevention.

 UNSCR 1960 (2010) creates tools to combat impunity and outlines specific steps needed for both the prevention of and protection from conflict-related sexual violence.